wanko/dse/README.md

     python src/dseApp.py encodings/encoding_xyz.lp encodings/priorities.lp instances/test.lp encodings/preferences.lp -q --dse-mode=depth 2

-For an example of how to use the clingoDL library, see [here](https://github.com/potassco/tefoli)

 ### Preferences
 The preference definitions are based on translated `asprin` preferences programs.
 More information about `asprin` can be found [here](http://www.cs.uni-potsdam.de/wv/pdfformat/brderosc15a.pdf)